Data Has a Friction Problem

 I first read a report by StatCan Plus and learned that roughly 65% of Québec households use electricity as their primary energy source (through baseboard heaters and radiant heating).
 I then clicked through to the data, figured out how to customize my query to Québec, and then saw this:

 We can see that for 2021, the two numbers do indeed add to 65%.
 But what’s going on with the “heat pump” row?
 I know they can be electric; I have one!
 So why isn’t it part of the total?
-I had no clue1.
+I had no clue.

 I learned that this data comes from the Households and the Environment Survey.
 Within it I found the variable “Heating system energy type of dwelling, category”.
 Seemed promising, so I read the whole text.
 But it was a waste of my time; it’s not discussing heating systems at all, just distinguishing different types of dwellings.
 I looked around for a few more minutes before giving up.

 I went down a rabbit hole for this simple question, and found a partial answer and more questions.
 And thankfully I was able to find data at all.
-Navigating the StatCan website can be tricky at times, but in my mind it’s better than finding which of the 13-ish agencies in the US have the particular data I’m interested in2.
+Navigating the StatCan website can be tricky at times, but in my mind it’s better than finding which of the 13-ish agencies in the US have the particular data I’m interested in.
 And it’s way better than coming across a $169 USD/month paywall from Statista.

 How often do you think people will put in all this work to locate, access, understand, and interpret the data?